GHSVS-de/tpl_bs4ghsvs/README.md

 - `node build.js`

+## Build installable ZIP package
+- `node build.js`
+- New, installable ZIP is in `./dist` afterwards.
+- All packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.s

-### For Joomla update server
+### For Joomla update and changelog server
 - Create new release with new tag.
-- Get download link for new `dist/plg_blahaba_blubber...zip` **from newly created tag branch** and add to release description.
+- - See release description in `dist/release.txt`.
 - Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
-Check for necessary additions!
-Then copy/paste.
+Copy/paste and necessary additions.